SeregPie/KoaBody/README.md

 ---

 Fetch the body as `text/plain`.
-The default content length limit is 56kb.
+The default limit of the content length is 56kb.

 ```javascript
 let body = await KoaBody.text(ctx);